 5. Training Resources

 Other good blog topics?
 "Green" is certainly the word.
-For instance: Why Building Green Is the Way to Go as is ongoing worker shortages, plus all this infrastructure job talk, not to mention the latest stats on construction jobs in general.
+As is ongoing worker shortages, plus all this infrastructure job talk, not to mention the latest stats on construction jobs in general.
 So consider adopting a blog.
 If you want to know about it, so do others.
 Your good blog won't just lead to readers, but potential customers as well.